-Our six research themes aim to help us achieve our goals.
+Our seven research themes aim to help us achieve our goals.

 Typically, we make something, we use it and then we dispose of it.
 This is a linear economy.
 We want to change that.
 A circular economy extends the amount of time a resource is used.
 We aim to make the most of a product while in use and then regenerate it so it can be used again.
 This is hugely important as globally we try to become more sustainable.

 This theme combines the study of engineering, chemistry and physics.
 Our aim is produce innovative advanced materials.
 We want our technologies to be used in a variety of industrial applications.
 These range from sensors and coatings, to food and personal care.